HrMilev/DesignPatterns-CSharp/Interpreter/README.md

-# Interpreter Pattern
+﻿# Interpreter Pattern

-The Interpreter pattern supports the interpretation of instructions written in a language or notation defined for a specific purpose.
+ Interpreter pattern is a design pattern that specifies how to evaluate sentences in a language